 In certain circumstances, where we feel a child may potentially be at risk as a result of their family member’s behaviour, the Safe Guarding Officer or Prevent Duty Officer will advise a parent to seek advice from a doctor regarding that person’s mental health.
 If we have advised a parent to see a doctor, we are allowed to check that the parent has attended the appointment, as long as the parent has given us permission to do this.
-If permission is not given for staff to check this then Kneehigh will initiate a TAF (Team Alongside the Family) meeting.
-The parent has to consent to this.
-If consent for a TAF is not given then Kneehigh will contact MARU.
+If permission is not given for staff to check this then Kneehigh will initiate a conversation with the family to offer support from the Early Help Hub, with their consent.
+If consent is not given to contact the Early Help Hub then Kneehigh will contact MARU for advice and guidance.

 There are a full set of procedures in place to support this policy.
 All staff have access to a copy of the procedures and are familiar with the procedures and how to operate them in practice.

 If you wish to have your own copy of these procedures please ask one of the staff.

 All suspicions and investigations will be confidential, shared only by those who need to know.

 This policy was amended by the staff of Kneehigh in October 2020.

 The Role and Responsibilities of the Designated Person/s for Safeguarding